Monday, May 11, 2015

 Mey: Here in the United States, it was trans women of color who started the LGBT movement.
 Black and Latina trans women threw the first bricks at Stonewall and were leaders in the early movement, only to be completely shoved to the bottom.
 It’s sad and it’s frustrating.
 I think as we gain more visibility, we’ll definitely gain more power in the overall LGBT movement, but I think it will take a lot of work.
 We’re not there yet.

-Mey: Yes, I am.
+Mey: Yes, indeed.
 I recently traveled to my state’s capitol to testify in favor of adding the words “gender identity” and “sexuality” to our state’s Human Rights Act.
 While we were unsuccessful, it was nice being able to speak our minds and show our opponents how many of us there are and that we’re not going away.
+I think that with hard work and resilience, we will make a difference.
+We’re already seeing more and more cities pass non-discrimination ordinances and more and more school districts passing trans-inclusive guidelines, and I think that soon we’re going to be seeing more things like that.

 Mey: I’m still working at Autostraddle and writing for them.
 I’m also working on a sort of memoir, but I don’t have a timeline for when that will come out.

-Monika: What would you recommend to all transgender girls struggling with gender dysphoria?
+Monika: What advice would you give to transgender girls who are struggling with gender dysphoria?

 Mey: Search out other trans girls and women.
 There are way more of us than you think.
 I’d definitely recommend the internet for this (although make sure you’re being safe).
 Also, make sure that you’re living your truth.
 There’s no one “correct” way to be a trans woman, just live your life and be yourself and you’re doing everything perfectly.
 Things won’t always be easy, but it’s worth it.

-Monika: Mey, thank you for the interview!
+Monika: Mey, thank you so much for sharing your story.

-Mey: You’re welcome and thank you!
+Mey: You’re welcome, and thank you!

-All the photos: courtesy of Mey Rude.
+All the photos: Courtesy of Mey Rude.

 © 2015 - Monika Kowalska